CryptoExperts/VRAPS/README.md

 * `#RANDOMS r0` are all of the random variables used in the gadget
 * `#OUT d` is the output variable of the gadget

 The next lines are the instructions (or gates) of the gadget.
 Allowed operations are `+` and `*`.
-The shares of input/output variables range from $0$ to $\#shares - 1$ .
+The shares of input/output variables range from 0 to \#shares - 1 .
 To specify the share for each variable, simply use the variable name suffixed by the share number `(eg. a0, b1, d0, ...)​`.
 Input variables should be one letter variables in an alphabetical order starting from `a` (`a, b, c, ...`).
 Output variables should also be one letter variables.

 __The variable names of the format `r#_` where `#` is a number `(eg. r0_, r15_, ...)`, are reserved formats for the tool processing and should not be used in the gadget description.__